UnitedEffects/ueauth/README.md

 A client credential token will be sent with the request issued using the group associated client_id.
 Your service should validate the following:
 * The token in general - iss, exp, etc...
-* That the nonce is equal to the notification id
+* That the audience is equal to the DEFAULT_NOTIFICATION_API_IDENTIFIER
 * That the notification iss is equal to the token iss
 * That you have not received the ID before